Toggle: English / Spanish

 The defect makes the body unable to remove low density lipoprotein (LDL, or "bad") cholesterol from the blood.
-This results in high levels of LDL in the blood.
-High levels of LDL cholesterol make you more likely to have narrowing of the arteries from
+This results in a high level of LDL in the blood.
+A high level of LDL cholesterol makes you more likely to have narrowing of the arteries from

 at an early age.
 The condition is typically passed down through families in an manner.
 That means you only need to get the abnormal gene from one parent in order to inherit the disease.

 In rare cases, a child may inherit the gene from both parents.
-When this occurs, the increase in cholesterol levels is much more severe.
-The risk for heart attacks and heart disease are high even in childhood.
+When this occurs, the increase in cholesterol level is much more severe.
+The risk for heart attacks and heart disease are high, even in childhood.